 The type and number of sections, vitals, and phases in a project vary based on the project’s “project type” sometimes referred to as a template.
 Firms may have one project type or multiple project types, depending on the variance between case types.
 A project type is set up and designed in the Customs Editor Advanced tool.

-A client contact card is added to the project when the project is created, and often serves as the name for the project.
+A project client's contact card is added to the project when the project is created, and often serves as the name for the project.
 In the project, the client’s name and profile picture appear in the upper lefthand corner of the project.
-Click on the contact name or profile picture to open the client contact card, and then click edit to add, remove, or edit any existing information.
+Click on the name or profile picture to open the client contact card, and then click edit to add, remove, or edit any existing information.

 Sections store organized information about the client or case.
 The number and type of sections are dependent on the project type, which is built in the Customs Editor Advanced tool.
 A section can be either a custom section or one of several types of built-in sections.
 Custom sections are built out by the firm using the Customs Editor; you can learn more about custom sections here.
 To learn more about built-in sections, explore our sections page.